Canon R5 II Recommended Memory Cards

 Memory Card Requirements for 8K & RAW Video

-The card you choose directly determines the video quality and the bitrate you can record at.
-If you’re having trouble with heat, you can try switching to SD cards and recording at lower bitrates.
+The card you choose directly determines the video quality and bitrate you can record.
+If you’re running into heat issues, switching to SD cards and recording at lower bitrates can help.

 Recording ModeMaximum Bitrate (MB/s)Required Card TypeRationale